Visyond/website-hugo/site/content/solutions/modeling.md

         title: VERSIONS
     image: /img/Single source of truth.png
     link: /features/knowledge-base/
-    title: Single Source Of Truth For Your Spreadsheet
+    title: Single Source of Truth for Your Spreadsheet
   - descr: >-
       Visyond’s Selective Sharing and granular permissions control will ensure that sensitive information will be kept safe and only stakeholders you